Used and Out of Print Books on Government,

 upon detailed examination of the original files and archives.
 (Angus & Robertson Publishers.
 London.
 1983)

-ISBN 020714818X.
-Used book.
-Hardcover book in dust jacket.
+Used hardcover book in dust jacket.
 305 pages.
 Dust jacket is worn on corners and at

 both ends of the spine.
 Foxing on edges of pages.
 Else very good.